rogerchamberlain/rogerchamberlain.github.io/modules/06/assignment.md

 	Messages that do not conform to the protocol should generate an error printed to the console that is visually distinct from the protocol-supported error message.
 Indent it and use a different format.
 I like `!!!!!
 Error` but that may be a little dire for your tastes. &nbsp;
-5. Attach the potentiometer and temperature sensors to two distinct analog input pins.
-The wiring is the same as the last two assignments.
+5. Attach the potentiometer and ultrasonic sensors to your Arduino.
+The wiring is the same as in the past.
 6. Update your delta time loop to also read the value of the potentiometer, sending it after the `millis()` message.
 This is the `0x33` message.
 7. Likewise update your Java code to read this number and print it out nicely.
-8. Continue doing this for the other keys: send and a receive a raw A/D counts reading from the temperature sensor.
+8. Continue doing this for the other keys: send and a receive a raw time reading from the ultrasonic sensor.
 This is the `0x34` message.

-	This hardware setup is the same as for Assignment 3; however, you will need to use `analogReference(DEFAULT)` to maintain compatibility with the potentiometer.

-11. When the potentiometer reading is above a threshold value (feel free to use whatever value you chose in that assignment, or pick a new value) send a message with the error string "High alarm".
+9. When the potentiometer reading is above a threshold value (feel free to use whatever value you chose in that assignment, or pick a new value) send a message with the error string "High alarm".
 This key = `0x31` message should come at the end of all output.
-12. On the Java side, when you receive a temperature value you should convert it to engineering units (degrees Celcius), filter it (using a rolling average filter like you used on assignment 3), then display the raw, converted, and filtered temperature values. **Note**, your conversion code is now in Java, not in C. Also, the math isn't the same either, because the analog reference voltage is now 5V instead of the previous 1.1V.
-Because the 5V reference isn't as precise, don't worry if your temperature values are a few degrees off.
+10. On the Java side, when you receive a distance value from the ultrasonic sensor you should convert it to the appropriate engineering units (&mu;s), then display the computed distance values. **Note**, your conversion code is now in Java, not in C.

 ### Guidelines